ProRanked/github-projects-mcp/README.md

 - `labels` (optional): Array of label names to assign
 - `assignees` (optional): Array of usernames to assign
 - `milestone` (optional): Milestone number to assign
+- `parentIssueNumber` (optional): Parent issue number to link this issue to

 **Automatic Type Detection**: The tool analyzes the title and body to automatically add appropriate labels:
 - **Epic**: Large initiatives, milestones, parent tasks